This website requires Javascript to function properly.

 CU in the community

-At Soo Co-op Credit Union, community is at the heart of everything we do.
-From serving our members with dedication to actively supporting the neighborhoods we call home, we strive to make a positive impact in every way we can.
-One such initiative that embodies this ethos is our Dress-Down Fridays.
+At Soo Co-op Credit Union, our commitment to the community is at the heart of everything we do.
+Whether it’s providing dedicated service to our members or actively supporting the neighborhoods we call home, we aim to make a positive impact in every way we can.
+One initiative that perfectly captures this spirit is our Dress-Down Fridays.

 Nick Gerrish Scholarship awarded

 Soo Co-op Credit Union recently awarded four scholarshipsNGS to help student member-owners meet higher education goals through the Nick Gerrish Scholarship Program.
-The three recipients of the $2,500 scholarships are Clay Wilton, Abagail Sheppard, and Ahna Henderson.
-The Bay Mills Community College Scholarship was awarded to Emily Sabisch in the amount of $1,500.
+The three recipients of the $2,500 scholarships are Makenzie Jacobson, Brianna Peterson and Lauren Smith.
+The Bay Mills Community College Scholarship was awarded to Jennifer Corbiere in the amount of $1,500.

 Giving back - COMMUNITY-WIDE cleanup

-This past Juneteenth, Soo Co-op Credit Union led volunteers across Chippewa County in our first annual community impact clean-up day.
+This past Juneteenth, Soo Co-op Credit Union led volunteers across Chippewa County in our second annual community impact clean-up day.

 Volunteer employees and community members joined in clean-up efforts in the downtown areas of every Soo Co-op branch location.